cambridge-healthcare/grunt-stencil/README.md

 ### Defining and using meta data headers

 All pages and partials can have meta data headers to pass arbitrary information to the template.
 At the moment, the headers need to be written in JSON, but the separator that specifies where the header ends and content begins can be customized in the options (by default, the file will be separated from the first occurrence of a blank line, the separator being `\n\n`).
+Meta data fields are appended to doT's it object, so if a page defines a `body_class`, it will be accessible from `it.body_class` in the template.

 Meta data fields can also be accessed by files that don't directly include the partial where the value is defined.
 For example, to include the field `contact_styles` from the partial `contact.dot.html` in  `footer.md`, one would use `{{= it.include('contact', 'contact_styles') }}`, and the value from that field will be included in the footer.